Skip to main content

 Recognizing recent developments and discourses connected to digital transformation, both at EU-level and worldwide - How far has the Nordic-Baltic digital flagship crossed amidst the waves of technological hype, concerns for privacy and digital exclusion?
 Moreover, what does it take for cross-border services to succeed?
 In Copenhagen, we wish to adress questions like these together.
 Both by revisiting what milestones that has been achieved by the CBDS Programme´s projects and linked initiatves, and by employing a sober eye to how the Nordic and Baltic countries may contribute to the shaping of Europe´s digital future in a safe, ethcial, and citizen-centric manner.

 Nordic values are integrated in the heart of every level of our endeavours.
-Reflecting this, the CBDS Seminar will headlight a profile of opennes, equality, and trust.
+Reflecting this, the CBDS Seminar will headlight a profile of openness, equality, and trust.
 Upholding these values is essential if we are to acheive our 2030 vision of a green, competitive, and socially sustainable Nordic region.

 The seminar´s concept